 A Configuration Management Database (CMDB) with all relevant information can be used to consolidate disparate data sets and be a current and accurate source of information about data within an organization.

-Service desk solutions can identify and address these problems before major damage occurs, spot recurring pain points and help neutralize high-impact scenarios.
+Service Desk for Customer Support can identify and address these problems before major damage occurs, spot recurring pain points and help neutralize high-impact scenarios.
 Solutions with agent performance and dashboard features, some that can also integrate with active directories or HR databases can be a guarantee in these challenging areas.